junaidalam2/RomanNumeralConverter/README.md

 ## Installation
 Installation of Ruby is required.
-Ruby will operate on a standard IDE.
+Ruby operates on a standard IDE.

 ## Author